Bhotiyas of Uttarakhand: Jadh

 The Jad people are Bhotiyas who lived in Nelang and Jadung valley, some were relocated to the Bhagirathi valley area after the 1960s Indo-China political conflict.
 The religion practiced by Jad people is Tibetan Buddhism.

 Marchha/Tolchah

-The Marchhas and Tolchhas are the major bhotiya subgroup who live along the indo tibetan border of chamoli and rudraprayag.
+The Marchhas and Tolchhas are the major bhotiya subgroup who live along the indo tibetan border of chamoli.
 The religion practiced by them is Hinduism their Ishta Devta is Badrinath, Pandavas and Kedarnath.

+Kumaon Bhotiyas

+The Bhotiyas of Kumaon can be found in four river valleys in the Pithoragarh District - Johar Valley (Joharis), Darma Valley (Darmiyas), Chaudans (Chaudansis), Byans (Byansis).

+The Bhotiya communities of Kumaon were historically administered under parganah Darma and parganah Johar.
+Parganah Darma was divided into three pattis (sub-divisions): Darma, Chaudans, and Byans.

+The 1911 Almora Gazetteer recorded the following Bhotiya languages and speaker numbers in Kumaon: Rangkas (614 speakers, in Johar and four villages of Malla Danpur, the language is currently extict, with the speakers having migrated to the Johari dialect of the Kumaoni language), Byansi (1,585 speakers, in patti Byans), Chaudansi (1,485 speakers, in patti Chaudans), Darmiya (1,761 speakers, in patti Darma), and Bhotia or Hunia (820 speakers, scattered).

+Cross-border connections

+The Treaty of Sugauli (1816) divided the Byans region between British India and Nepal, with the villages of Chhangru and Tinkar being transferred to Nepal.
+Before the Gorkha conquest of Kumaon in 1791, the entire Byans region had been part of Kumaon, distinct from the kingdoms of Doti and Jumla.

+Despite the political division, the Byansi maintained close ties across the border.
+They traditionally operated under a system of five mukhiyas (headmen), one from each of five Byansi villages in both India and Nepal.
+All Byansi land, whether in Nepal or India, was registered in the names of these mukhiyas, and land revenue was paid to the government in Tibet until approximately 1955.
+Ethnographic field work in the 1990s documented how Rang individuals maintained citizenship, houses, and family obligations on both sides of the border simultaneously.

+The villages of Indian Byans have produced a notable number of senior civil servants, including officers of the Indian Administrative Service and Indian Police Service.

 Social status

 As of 2001, the Uttarakhandi Bhotiyas were classified as a Scheduled Tribe under the Indian government's reservation program of positive discrimination.

 Population

 As per the 2011 Census, there were a total of 39,106 Bhotia in Uttarakhand with ST status.
 Of them, 31,916 were Hindus and 7,190 were Buddhists.
 The most popular languages among the Bhotia are Kumauni (13,150 speakers), Garhwali (5,765), Hindi (5,809), Bhotia (7,592), Halam (5,300) and Rongpa (481).

 There were a total of 510 births in 2010, corresponding to a birth rate of 13.04 per 1,000.